S3-working-group/s3-practical-guide/content/src/patterns/evolving-organizations/clarify-and-develop-domains.md

     **Provider**: IT department

-    **Deliverable**_: IT support for making certain online learning tools available _[requirement]_ that ensure seamless integration and functionality of online learning platforms, _[anticipated impact]_ to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization.
+    **Deliverable:** IT support for making certain online learning tools available _[requirement]_ that ensure seamless integration and functionality of online learning platforms, _[anticipated impact]_ to facilitate effective digital learning experiences, thereby improving the skills and competencies of employees across the organization.

 5. For a research and development team:

-    **Provider**:** local university laboratory
+    **Provider**: local university laboratory
     **Deliverable:** testing facility with advanced testing and research facilities, _[requirement]_ to enable thorough experimentation and innovation, crucial for _[anticipated impact]_ developing cutting-edge products and technologies in line with industry standards and market expectations.

 **Tips:**